The Ladykillers (1955 film): Plot

-Mrs Wilberforce is a sweet and eccentric old widow who lives alone with her raucous parrots in a gradually subsiding lopsided house, built over the entrance to a railway tunnel in Kings Cross, London.
+Mrs. Wilberforce is a sweet and eccentric old widow who lives alone in a gradually subsiding house, built over the entrance to a railway tunnel in Kings Cross, London.
 With nothing to occupy her time and an active imagination, she is a frequent visitor to the local police station where she reports fanciful suspicions regarding neighbourhood activities.
-Having led wild-goose chases in the past, she is humoured by the officers there who give her reports no credence whatsoever.
+The officers there humour her but give her reports no credence whatsoever.

-She is approached by an archly sinister character, "Professor" Marcus, who wants to rent rooms in her house.
-She is not aware that he has assembled a gang of hardened criminals for a sophisticated security van robbery at London King's Cross railway station: the gentlemanly and easily fooled con-man Major Claude Courtney; the comedic Cockney spiv Harry Robinson; the slow-witted and punch drunk ex-boxer 'One-Round' Lawson; and the murderous, cruel and vicious continental gangster Louis Harvey.
-As a cover, the "Professor" convinces the naive Mrs. Wilberforce that the group is an amateur string quintet using the rooms for rehearsal space.
-To maintain the deception, the gang members carry musical instruments and play recordings of Boccherini's Minuet (3rd movement) from String Quintet in E, Op.
-11 No. 5 and Haydn's Serenade for Strings Op.
-3 No. 5 (the "Serenade" was actually composed by Roman Hoffstetter) during their planning sessions.
+She is approached by a sly and sinister character, "Professor" Marcus, who wants to rent rooms in her house.
+Mrs Wilberforce is not aware that Marcus has assembled a gang of hardened criminals for a sophisticated security van robbery at the nearby railway station, who plan to use Mrs. Wilberforce's house as a base of operations.
+The gang includes the jittery and gentlemanly con-man Major Courtney, the Cockney spiv Harry Robinson, the punch-drunk ex-boxer 'One-Round' Lawson and the cruel and vicious continental gangster Louis Harvey.
+As a cover, Marcus convinces the naive Mrs. Wilberforce that the group is an amateur string quintet using the rooms for rehearsal space.
+To maintain the deception, the gang members carry musical instruments and play records of Boccherini and Haydn during their planning sessions.

-After the heist, "Mrs. W" is deceived into retrieving the disguised money from the railway station herself.
-This she successfully manages to do, but not without serious complications owing to her tendency to righteous meddling.
-As the gang departs her house with the loot, 'One-Round' accidentally gets his cello case full of banknotes trapped in the front door.
+The criminals successfully carry out the heist, and trick Mrs. Wilberforce into retrieving the disguised money from the railway station herself.
+As the gang departs her house with the loot, One-Round accidentally gets his cello case full of banknotes trapped in the front door.
 As he pulls the case free, banknotes spill forth while Mrs. Wilberforce looks on.
-Finally, smelling a rat, she informs Marcus that she is going to the police.
+After she learns from a visiting friend that a robbery has taken place nearby, Mrs. Wilberforce finally sees the gang's true colours and informs Marcus that she is going to the police.